 Foreign Currency risk

-The company is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to the US$ and Euro.
-Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency p).
+The company is exposed to foreign currency risk arising from foreign currency transactions, primarily with respect to the US$ and Euro.
+Foreign currency risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency (^).
 The Company uses forward exchange contracts to hedge its currency risk and are used exclusively for hedging purposes and not for trading and speculative purposes.
 These forward exchange contracts, carried at fair value, may have varied maturities depending upon the primary host contract requirement and risk management strategy of the Company.
-The objective of the hedges is to minimize the volatility of the ^ cash flows of highly probable forecast transactions.
+The objective of the hedges is to minimise the volatility of the Indian rupee cash flows of highly probable forecast transactions.

-The Company's risk management policy is to hedge around 50% to 100% for first year and balance up to 70% of the net exposure with forward exchange contracts.
+The company's risk management policy is to hedge around 50% to 100% of the net exposure with forward exchange contracts.
 The remaining exposure is kept to an acceptable level by buying or selling foreign currencies at spot rates when necessary to address short term requirements.
 Hedging decisions are based on rolling forex cash flow statement prepared and reviewed on a monthly basis.
 Such contracts are designated as cash flow hedges.

-The foreign exchange forward contracts are denominated in the same currency as the highly probable future sales transaction; therefore, the hedge ratio is 1:1.
+The foreign exchange forward contracts are denominated in the same currency as the highly probable future sales transaction, therefore the hedge ratio is 1:1.
 The Company's hedge policy allows for effective hedge relationships to be established.
-Hedge effectiveness is determined at the inception of the hedge relationship, and through periodic prospective assessments to ensure that an economic relationship exists between the hedged item and the hedged instrument.
-The Company enters into hedge instruments where the critical terms of hedging instrument are aligned with terms of the hedged item.
+Hedge effectiveness is determined at the inception of the hedge relationship, and through periodic prospective assessments to ensure that an economic relationship exists between the hedged item and the hedging instrument.
+For cash flow hedges to be effective, a forecast transaction that is the subject of the hedge must be highly probable and must present an exposure to variations in cash flows that could ultimately affect profit or loss.
+The Company enters into hedging instruments where the critical terms of hedging instrument are aligned with terms of the hedged item.

 Ineffectiveness is recognised on a cash flow hedge where the cumulative change in the value of the hedging instruments exceeds on an absolute basis the change in the value of the hedged item attributable to the hedged risk.
 Hedge ineffectiveness may arise due to the following:

-- The critical terms of the hedging instrument and the hedged item differ (i.e. nominal amounts, timing of the forecast transaction, interest resets change from what was originally estimated), or
+- the critical terms of the hedging instrument and the hedged item differ (i.e. nominal amounts, timing of the forecast transaction, interest resets changes from what was originally estimated), or

 Foreign currency risk exposure -